Red Bank Battlefield: Park features

 Although much of the battlefield has eroded into the Delaware River, some portions of Fort Mercer (named after Brigadier General Hugh Mercer, killed at the Battle of Princeton on January 3, 1777.) remain.
 The prominent historical feature of the park is the remains of the ditch which surrounded the now-gone earthworks.
 Around these works and along the riverbank are several period cannons, including four raised from the wrecks of the British man-of-war and a British sloop, HMS Merlin.
-The three American cannons facing the Whitall House were found in 1935 buried on the site.
+The three American cannons facing the Whitall House were found in 1935, buried on the site.
 Nearer to the Whitall House, a preserved section of the chevaux-de-frise river defenses of the Fort Mercer and Fort Mifflin system is displayed, along with various cannonballs recovered from the battlefield.
-Several monuments honor the combatants, including a memorial to the fallen Hessian leader, whose remains were buried on the grounds, and a 75 ft-tall monument.
+Several monuments honor the combatants, including a monument to Col. Christopher Greene, commander of the 1st Rhode Island Regiment, a memorial to the fallen Hessian leader whose remains were buried on the grounds, and a 75 ft-tall Battle of Red Bank Monument.

-Recognition of black Americans, slaves, and Native Americans who fought with the patriots
+Recognition of African Americans who fought for the Patriots

 The 1st Rhode Island Regiment (also known as Varnum's Regiment, the 9th Continental Regiment, the Black Regiment, the Rhode Island Regiment, and Olney's Battalion) fought with the Americans.

 The regiment included free African-Americans, enslaved people, and Native Americans.
 Masters of the enslaved people were to be paid fair market value for their slave upon completion of the war, at which time the enslaved person would be freed.

-There is a historical marker at the battlefield that tells the story of the African American, enslaved people, and Native Americans who fought alongside the Americans with the 1st Rhode Island Regiment.
+There is a historical marker at the battlefield that tells the story of the African Americans who served with the 1st Rhode Island Regiment.